Frequently Asked Questions for guardians

 - Toys and school IT equipment is cleaned daily

-- Students and staff who have been provided with a laptop from school are urged to wipe this regularly, cleaning supplies are provided by the school
+- Students and staff who have been provided with a laptop from school are urged to disinfect this regularly, cleaning supplies are provided by the school

-- To the extent it is possible, activities that are able to take place outside, such as activities in preschools and after school care, as well as PE lessons are conducted outdoors.
+- Activities that are able to take place outside, such as activities in preschools and after school care, as well as PE lessons, are conducted outdoors to the extent it is possible

-- Events such as performances, assemblies and other gatherings are cancelled
+- Internal events where many student or staff groups meet such as performances, assemblies and other gatherings are cancelled or carried out digitally

-- No external visits are allowed to any of our facilities
+- Only necessary external visits, for example for maintenance, are allowed to all of our facilities

 In the event of a closure of preschools and/or schools, the government has decided that childcare should be provided to children of guardians who work in essential businesses.
 The Swedish Civil Contingencies Agency (MSB) has clarified which sectors are considered to be essential to society.